przemek83/ping-stat/README.md

 | VS Code | 1.92.0 | 1.94.2 |

 ## Usage
-Pick one host and get its IP (you can use `ping -a <name>` command in console).
+Pick one host and get its IP (you can use the `ping -a <name>` command in console).
 Copy IP address into application field `Address`.
-Optionally change `Timeout` field value to adjust time which ping command will wait for answer from address.
-Also optionally modify `Interval` field value to change frequency of calling system ping command. if all fields are as intended, than hit ping button to start pinging.
+Optionally change the `Timeout` field value to adjust the time at which the ping command will wait for an answer from the address.
+Also, optionally modify the `Interval` field value to change the frequency of calling the system ping command.
+If all fields are as intended, then hit the ping button to start pinging.
 Click it again to stop.
-There might be few seconds of delay between clicking ping/stop button and reaction.
-It is a result of system `ping` command which needs time to perform its job.
+There might be a few seconds of delay between clicking the ping/stop button and reaction.
+It is a result of the system `ping` command, which needs time to perform its job.

 ## Testing
 For testing purposes, the QTest framework is used.
 Build the project first.
 Make sure that the `ping-stat-test` target is built.
 Modern IDEs supporting CMake also support running tests with monitoring of failures.
 But in case you would like to run it manually, go to the `build/test` directory, where the⁣ binary `ping-stat-test` should be available.
 Launching it should produce the following output on Linux: